Gonzalo9823/car-auction/README.md

 This apps is written on TypeScript and uses `TypeORM` as the DDBB ORM and `Fastify` for the REST part.

+## Missing On This Version

+- Add images to vehicles.
+- Tests.
+- Send emails when necessary.
+- Cron Job to check Publications.

 ## Environment